College Factual by our College Data Analytics Team

 Middletown, Connecticut

 You’ll join some of the best and brightest minds around if you attend Wesleyan University.
 The school came in at #1 for the Schools Highly Focused on Social and Philosophical Foundations of Education Major in the New England Region.
-Wesleyan University is a private not-for-profit institution located in Middletown, Connecticut.
-The school has a small population, and it awarded 13 ’s degrees in 2020-2021.
+Wesleyan University is located in Middletown, Connecticut and, has a small student population.
+In 2021-2022, this school awarded 26 ’s social and philosophical foundations of education degrees to qualified students.

-Read full report on Social & Philosophical Foundations of Education at Wesleyan University
+Read more about Social & Philosophical Foundations of Education at Wesleyan University

 2